ncachanosky/econ-lecture-notes/content/econometrics/04_Classical_Model/Section 2.md

 E[\varepsilon] = 0
 $$

-The intuition behind this asspmition is that errors should cancel out.
+The intuition behind this assumption is that random errors should cancel out.
 The following figure depicts the distribution of an hypothetical error term.
 You can see that the mean is zero with <span style="color:red">negative</span> and <span style="color:blue">positive</span> errors.
-You can also see that the majority of the errors are small (close to zero) and only a few errors are large (far away from zero). **Importantly**, even though the error term in the figure looks like it has a normal distribution, Assumption 2 does not require errors to have a normal distribution, only to have a zero mean value.
+You can also see that the majority of the errors are small (close to zero) and only a few errors are large (far away from zero).
+Importantly, even though the error term in the figure looks like it has a normal distribution, **Assumption 2 does not require errors to have a normal distribution**, only to have a zero mean value.
 However, a normal distribution of the errors is a desirable condition (wait until Assumption 7).

 {{< figure library="true" src="econometrics/04_Classical_Model/Fig_01.png" >}}

-To be more price, assumption 2 builds over an asymptotic condition.
+To be more precise, assumption 2 builds over an asymptotic condition.
 In a small sample, it is possible that the mean of the error term is not exactly equal to zero.
 What is required is that the mean of the error term converges to zero as the sample size increases to infinity $(n \rightarrow \infty \therefore E[\varepsilon] \rightarrow 0)$

 Assumption 2 is another reason to include a constant term in your model.
 Assume the mean of the error term has a non-zero value (positive or negative) of $\xi \neq 0$.
 Then you can re-write your model in the following way: